 Yadira Chavez-Arambula (Spring 2017)

-Yadira graduated with a B.S. in Petroleum Engineering with a Geology minor.
+Yadira graduated with a B.S. in Petroleum Engineering with a Geology minor on May 2017.
 She contributed to the Shiflett lab by setting up and calibrating gas chromatographs with flame ionization (FID) and thermal conductivity (TCD) detectors.
 Additionally, Yadira created a design concept with KU logos and inspiring quotes to foster a culture of creativity and energy within the lab.

 Dylan Flohrschutz (Summer 2017)